April Retail Sales And CPI Data - Results Appear Solid For Transports, Grocers And Foodservice Companies

 For grocery store sales, retails sales performance has been weaker during 2017 versus last year.
 During February of this year, Y/Y performance was at -1.4 percent, whereas February last year was one of the best performing months over the past few years.

 To date, grocery store performance was only up 1.2 percent versus last year.
-During 2015, grocery store retail sales were up two percent, whereas performance was up nearly four percent during 2016.
+During 2015, grocery store retail sales were up two percent, whereas performance was up nearly 4 percent during 2016.
 Grocery stores have been in a highly competitive promotional market over the past six months.
-This has led to extreme price undercutting as deflation has allowed grocery retailers to look to grow basket size and traffic - which has, in-turn, reduced net sales and profit margins.
+This has led to extreme price undercutting as deflation has allowed grocery retailers to look to grow basket size and traffic - which has, in turn, reduced net sales and profit margins.

 Some experts believe that a bottom has occurred and that the path towards better pricing discipline and/or increasing prices from inflation may begin to take shape later in the year.
 For select companies, this bodes well as some retailers may have already turned the corner as well.